pulumi/docs/content/blog/cursed-container-iceberg/index.md

 - **Google App Engine Flexible Environment** – PaaS for Containerized Apps
 - **Azure Container Instances (ACI)** – Kubernetes without the chaos

-## The Kubernetes Multiverse – Because One Universe of K8s Wasn't Enough
+## The kubernetes multiverse – Because one Universe of k8s wasn't enough

 Diving deeper, we discover there's an entire multiverse of regional and specialty K8s providers, helpfully cataloged [by the CNCF](https://landscape.cncf.io/guide#platform--certified-kubernetes-hosted
 ).
 Think parallel universes, but instead of evil twins, you get slightly different container runtime implementations.